rox-architecture/RODEOS/assets/markdown/SCHUNK_EGL_MISTRAL_CHUNKED.md

 ---

-<chunk_context>The section highlights additional components that enhance the productivity and functionality of the Universalgreifer EGL, emphasizing its integration with various communication interfaces like PROFINET and PROFIBUS-DP.
-This integration allows for seamless incorporation into existing industrial control systems, which is crucial for maintaining flexibility and reliability in automation processes.
-The document also details technical specifications, such as the maximum gripping force of 600 N and a repeat accuracy of 0.05 mm, underscoring the greifer's capabilities in diverse operational environments.</chunk_context>
+<chunk_context>The section emphasizes the additional components that enhance the productivity and functionality of the Universalgreifer EGL, highlighting its integration with various communication interfaces like PROFINET and PROFIBUS-DP.
+This integration allows for seamless incorporation into existing industrial control systems, ensuring flexibility and reliability in operation.
+The document also details the specifications and compatibility of the greifer, including its electrical control system, which eliminates the need for external control units, thereby streamlining setup and maintenance processes.
+Key figures include a maximum gripping force of 600 N and a repeat accuracy of 0.05 mm, underscoring the device's precision and capability in diverse applications.</chunk_context>
 <chunk>### Page 5
  SCHUNK bietet mehr ...